OrencioRodolfo/time-to-react/README.md

 This is an introduction course to [ReactJS].
 It will not cover all there is to know about React but hopefully will give you the **why**, **when** and **how** would you use it.

-It starts with a brief description about how we got to SPAs, shifting to an overview over existing frontend libraries/frameworks and finally how Node lets you build JavaScript applications for server side, mobile and even desktop environments.
+It starts with a brief description about how we got to SPAs, shifting to an overview over existing frontend libraries/frameworks and finally how Node let's you build JavaScript applications for server side, mobile and even desktop environments.

 Next we get to know [ReactJS] and all the basic stuff to get started!
 Here we'll build some demo applications covering several exercices about different topics in this library.